NikoMolecule/Koch-Snowflake/README.md

 .\test.exe
 ```

+## Usage

+If you want to generate new generations, press up arrow key.

 ## Contributing

 Bug fixes and code optimization are welcome.
 First create pull request and contact me on discord to discuss it.